robotframework/robotframework.github.com/README.rst

 - Name of the library, tool, or other resource.
 - Short description.
 Should not be longer than 200 characters.
 - Link to the resource.
+- When adding a new user, also include company/organization logo.

 Alternatively you can `submit a pull request`__ with the above information and make it even easier for us to add the link.